youkjang/Climate-Research/README.md

 # Indian Monsoon Research with CAM experiments
 * The Indian Monsoon Circulation Response to El Nino Diabatic Heating (CAM-expt-paper-1.pdf)
 * Tropical Stationary Wave Response to ENSO: Diabatic Heating Influence on the Indian Summer Monsoon(CAM-expt-paper-2.pdf)

+## Coding sample and output
+* The module of a new temperature tendency, add_attend.F90 was applied in CESM to correct diabatic heating bias.
+(Jang_coding_Fortran_CESM)
+* Drought index (SPI) was calculated in NCL and shell scripts with the CMIP5 multi-model outputs. (sh_NCL_SPI)
+* Taylor Diagram of SPI index from the multi-model outputs.(EOF also applied)